ryuiro-kitsune/celadon.moe/source/stories/Collegestuck/Moving-in-together/filler-1.md

 ---
 title: What's up with John right now?
 subtitle: Collegestuck—Moving in Together 6
 authornote: <p>I would like to thank <a href="https://en.wikipedia.org/wiki/Spokane_International_Airport">Wikipedia</a> for its help writing today's story.</p><p>Its been a while since we've seen John, hasn't it.
-I wonder how many airport focused shorts I can milk out of him to exemplify what going to school in the midwest when you live on the east coast is like.</p><p>Also.
+I wonder how many airport focused shorts I can milk out of him to exemplify what going to school in the midwest when you live on the west coast is like.</p><p>Also.
 Hi Jade.</p>
 previous: Meeting the Roommate
 tags: ['collegestuck']
 next: